laravel-doctrine/orm/docs/entities.rst

 Generally the properties are protected or private, so they only can be accessed through getters and setters.

+However, with property hooks in 8.4, entities composed of gloal properties only may become the norm.

 The domain/business logic is completely separated from the persistence logic.
 This means we have to tell Doctrine how it should map the columns from the database to our Entity class.
 In this example we are using annotations.